Agencies Drop Contractors

 It is a waste of time chasing an agency for news.

-If a company wanted to see you or you had been offered the position the agency would be all over you.
-Of course it would be polite for them to call you and say that they haven’t heard anything, but many of then don’t do it.
+If a company wants to see you or they offer you the position the agency would be all over you.
+Of course it would be polite for them to call you and say that they haven’t heard anything.
+However, many of then don’t do it.

-I can understand you wanting some sort of, ‘˜closure’ as they say in America, but a lot of the time you’re not going to get it.
+I can understand you wanting some sort of, ‘closure’ as they say in Americat.
+However, a lot of the time you’re not going to get it.

 No Interview for Contractor